Beef and Lamb Meatballs with a Mint and Parsley Glaze.

 ¼ tsp. cinnamon

-Mix all the above ingredients together in a bowl.
-Place the combined mixture in the refrigerator to chill, 20-30 minutes is fine.
-Remove the mixture from the refrigerator and create14-16 uniformed sized meatballs.
+Mix all the above ingredients in a bowl.
+Place the combined mixture in the refrigerator to chill; 20-30 minutes is fine.
+Remove the mixture from the fridge and create 14-16 uniform-sized meatballs.

 While the meatballs cool, make the mint and parsley glaze